onestardao/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 * For states consistent with current CMB and LSS data, we expect `I_DATA(m)` to lie below a threshold defined by observational error bars and systematics.

-These invariants are not used to prove or disprove any fundamental statement; they only structure the space of effective encodings.
+These invariants are not used to prove or disprove any fundamental statement.
+They only structure the space of effective encodings and support audit trails when encodings are revised.

+### 3.6 Semantics and resolution

+The metadata label `Semantics: continuous` is implemented as follows.

+* All observables in this block are treated as **continuous functions** of coarse-grained summaries (for example expansion parameters, spectrum features) at a declared resolution.
+* Changing the resolution, binning scheme, or compression method without changing the physical content of the underlying models is treated as a controlled variation of the encoding and must be documented if it materially affects Tension_INFL distributions.
+* Discrete model choices, such as selecting a specific inflationary potential family, enter only through the construction of states in `M` and not through any discrete semantics attached to the observables themselves.

 ---